pwa-builder/PWABuilder/docs/studio/existing-app.md

 To add a manifest using the interface:

-1. Click the PWA Studio icon on the left side of the VSCode Window.
+1. Click the PWA Studio icon on the left side of the VS Code Window.

 2. One the left side of your Code window, you should see the PWA Studio UI.